 The title shouldn’t deceive you.
-No matter if male or female entrepreneurs, we all need tips on how to find a co-founder or how to invest money etc. But you wouldn’t see an article written with a title “5 tips for male entrepreneurs” because obviously, women go through some extra hoops before and during they handle such questions.
+Whether male or female entrepreneurs, we all need tips on how to find a co-founder or how to invest money etc. But you wouldn’t see an article written with the title “5 tips for male entrepreneurs” because obviously, women go through some extra hoops before and during they handle such questions.

 Female entrepreneur or male, one truth – as we all know – is that the startup scene is not a bed of roses for anyone.
 I can only share my own experience with you.
 There have always been things that made me feel lucky because I am a woman and made me feel helpless for the same reason.

 I am in my 30s and I am raised by middle-class, loving and self-confidence-boosting parents.
 I left home when I was 18 and lived on my own since then in 4 different countries, travelled 40+ countries.
 My friends have always been international which made me familiar with the problems that women face in different cultures.
 It is a known fact that we still have a long way to go for equality in the workplace and in social life to democratize the given chances to diverse groups.

 Almost 2 years ago, I and my female partner founded WeWent.com, a marketplace for group experiences tailored for professional teams, families and friends.
 It started when we won the third place and best pitch award at Startup Weekend in 2015.
 The memory of myself and my 7 months-pregnant-partner pitching on the stage is one of the proudest moments of my life.

 Here is how you can do it, too.